Y-jiji/y-jiji.github.io/post/2023-09-07-recent-works.md

 I'm working with [Egor Larionov](https://github.com/elrnv) from Meta Reality Labs on this as a side project.

-Currently, I'm working on designing and implementing an intermediate representation for describing sparse tensor formats and modeling the cost dynamics.
+Currently, I'm working on designing and implementing an intermediate representation for describing sparse tensor formats and modeling as well as verifying the cost dynamics.

 This work is inspired by [TACO](https://github.com/tensor-compiler/taco), [Apache TVM,](https://github.com/apache/tvm) and [TC-GNN](https://github.com/YukeWang96/TC-GNN_ATC23).